kalalvinayak23/OS-Jackfruit/README.md

 •	Member 2 – SRN: PES2UG24AM085

 Build, Load, and Run Instructions

 All commands below assume you are inside the boilerplate/ directory of your cloned repository.

 These instructions have been tested on a fresh Ubuntu 22.04/24.04 virtual machine with Secure Boot disabled.

 ## Prerequisites
 1. Ubuntu VM – Use a virtual machine running Ubuntu 22.04 or 24.04.
-Do not use WSL; the kernel module will not load there.
-Make sure Secure Boot is turned off so that out‑of‑tree kernel modules can be loaded.
+2. Do not use WSL; the kernel module will not load there.
+3.Make sure Secure Boot is turned off so that out‑of‑tree kernel modules can be loaded.

-2. Packages – Install the C compiler and kernel headers:
+5. Packages – Install the C compiler and kernel headers:
  	```bash
      sudo apt update
      sudo apt install -y build-essential linux-headers-$(uname -r)
   	```

-3. Environment check – Run the provided preflight script to verify that your VM meets the project requirements:
+6. Environment check – Run the provided preflight script to verify that your VM meets the project requirements:

 ```bash
 chmod +x environment-check.sh